 The types of events that will be prioritised during EGI-Engage are:

-Policy events, organised mostly in Brussels and aimed at policy makers.
-The CT will support the project coordinators in organising presence in policy workshops.
+Policy events organised mostly in Brussels and aimed at policy makers.
+The Communications Team will support the project coordinators in organising presence in policy workshops and concertation meetings.
 In the following table, there is a preliminary list of events.